PPP Loans and Other COVID-19 Business Relief

 Can I apply for a disaster loan and a Paycheck Protection Program loan?

-Borrowers cannot receive a loan through the Paycheck Protection Program and the COVID-19 Economic Injury Disaster Loan program for the same purpose.
-However, borrowers with an EIDL unrelated to COVID-19 can apply for a PPP loan and receive the option to refinance the disaster loan into the PPP loan.
+Yes, with one catch: Borrowers cannot use a PPP loan and the COVID-19 EIDL for the same purpose.
+Borrowers with an EIDL unrelated to COVID-19 can apply for a PPP loan and receive the option to refinance the disaster loan into the PPP loan.

 How do I get loan forgiveness?